lawdpls/lawdpls.github.io/04/README.md

 3      | 4      | 1      | 2
 4      | 1      | 2      | 3

+- Stage 3: Flatten the square and generate charts accordingly.

-For the 80 trials per participant, simply repeat the square 5 times.
+- Stage 4: Apply the square to entire experiment.
+For the 80 trials per participant, simply repeat the procedure 5 times.

 #Design Achievements

+###d3's ~pesky~ packed layout

 - The packed layout of d3 changes the ratio of input data, making radii of all bubbles closer to each other than they actually are.
-Therefore in order to keep the input data in the same range and fashion with other input charts, I manually altered the node data.
+There's no official way to preserve the ratio as far as I'm concerned.
+Therefore in order to keep the input data in the same range and fashion with other input charts, I manually scaled the auto-generated node data, altering their "r" value.

+###No adjacent markers.

+The two random markers are generated in a fashion that they are never adjacent to each other.